ABSTRACT

 Hence, there is need to evaluate the relative

-impact of oil and non-oil exports on economic growth in Nigeria.
-In the
+impact of oil and non-oil exports on economic growth in

 light of the study, the main objective is to assess the relative impact of oil